 Buckeye Bark – so easy and seriously dangerous to have around.
-Just like your traditional buckeyes but way easier!
+Just like your traditional buckeyes with layers of chocolate and peanut butter but way easier!

 The thickness of this bark is entirely up to you.
 You can use any size baking sheet and you kind of paint it into the thickness that you like.
 I made mine fairly thin here but you can definitely make it thicker by just making a smaller rectangle with your chocolate.